 The Bichon Frise is known to be a healthy breed, although health conditions and diseases can occur in any breed.
 With the Bichon, the most common issues that occur are allergies, ear infections, eye disease, tooth problems, bladder infections, or kidney stones.
 It is particularly important that you practice good dental hygiene with your pet to avoid tooth loss.

-Since the breed is also prone to bladder infections, be sure to provide him or her with fresh, clean water every day.
+Since the breed is also prone to bladder infections, be sure to provide the dog with fresh, clean water every day.
 Look for blood in the dog's urine; this could be a sign of a bladder infection.
 If you do see blood, have your pet checked out by a reputable veterinarian .

 As mentioned before, the Bichon Frise is quite active and playful on its own.
-However, it is a good idea to take your pet on a daily walk, which will ensure that his/her exercise needs are met.
-Playing in the yard or any form of activity will also help curb behavior problems.
+However, it is a good idea to take your pet on a daily walk, which will ensure that its exercise needs are met.
+Playing in the yard or any form of activity will also help curb behavioral problems.

-Unlike some other breeds, the Bichon can live happily in an apartment or in a home with a large fenced-in back yard.
+Unlike some other breeds, the Bichon can live happily in any situation especially in a home with a large fenced-in back yard.
 Because this breed can romp and play even in the smallest spaces, this lovely dog is well-suited for apartment life.
 A large yard gives the Bichon even more room to play and run, but isn't necessary to its health.
-Be cautioned, however, that this breed does not do well in areas with extremely warm temperatures and high humidity.
+Be cautioned, however, that this breed cannot tolerate extremely warm temperatures and high humidity.

 Is the Bichon Frise the right pet for your family?